ShiinaKochiya/angelina-chan-sc/README.md

-Also the bot is for "The W kult", it is not ready to deploy to other server, yet
+# Angelina-chan

+An Arknights operator stats and fun Discord bot by Sakura Kaslana, for "The W kult".
+Not ready for deployment on other servers yet.

+Installation (for testing):
+1. Clone this repo
+2. change the bot token in `./src/data/config.json`.
+3. `node ./src/index.js`

+For more info on creating a bot and obtaining a bot token, go here: https://github.com/discord-apps/bot-tutorial

-Thank you Giabao06 for the 24/7 hosting; Hyngwarus, Freelance and other for testing the bot lol
+Thanks to giabao06 for the 24/7 hosting; Hyngwarus, Freelance and others for testing the bot lol

-Everything is written in JavaScript

-Last note: remember to change the bot token in src/data/config.json

-Bot start up command: node src/index.js